ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 ## [From _The Vancouver independent._](https://chroniclingamerica.loc.gov/lccn/sn87093109/1877-02-02/ed-1/seq-7)

 #### 1877-02-02 &middot; Vancouver, W.T.
 [Wash.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-mself the came
-success in sheep husbandry, dairying,
-fruitgrowing, or stock farming, though
-more capital in cash and brains will be
-required in special farming than in
-mixed husbandry .—Main* hanner.

-How to Treat Insect Stings.

-A writer in the London Gar-den gives
-the following hints on this subject:
 The pain caused by the 6ting of a
 plant or insect is the result of a certain
 amount of acid poison injected into the